rcrews/docs-website/runtime/master/howto-storage.md

       Describes the procedure to configure HDFS high availability on a cluster.

+  - title: Apache Hadoop HDFS
+    sub:

+    - title: Configuring HDFS ACLs
+      url: hdfs-acls/index.html
+      description: >-
+        Describes the procedure to configure Access Control Lists (ACLs) on Apache Hadoop HDFS.

+- column:
+  - title: Apache Kudu
+    sub:

     - title: Administering Apache Kudu
       url: administering-kudu/index.html
       description: >-
         Describes common administrative tasks and Apache Kudu workflows.

     - title: Developing Applications with Apache Kudu
       url: kudu-development/index.html
       description: >-
         Provides reference examples to use C++ and Java client APIs to develop apps using Apache Kudu.

     - title: Using Apache Impala with Apache Kudu
       url: kudu-integration/index.html
       description: >-
         Provides information about how to use use Kudu as a storage for Apache Impala.

-  - title: Accessing Cloud Data
-    url: cloud-data-access/index.html
-    description: >-
-      Describes information about the configuration parameters used to access data stored in the cloud.

     - title: Storing Data Using Ozone
       url: ozone-storing-data/index.html
       description: >-
         Provides information about configuring and managing data using the Ozone object store.

     - title: Configuring Ozone Security
       url: ozone-security/index.html
       description: >-
         Provides information about securing data in Ozone clusters and securing access to this data.

 ---

 Cloudera Runtime provides different types of storage components that you